cheblin/AdHoc-protocol/README.md

     ensure that `javac` (java compiler) is in PATH and accessible from the console.
 -   install any **JAVA** IDE (**[Intellij IDEA](https://www.jetbrains.com/idea/download/)** – just fine)
 -   download [AdHoс protocol annotations](https://github.com/cheblin/AdHoc-protocol/tree/master/org/unirail/AdHoc).
-    All AdHoc protocol description projects will need a reference to these annotations, precisely to the folder where the `org` - the annotations root folder is located.
+    All **AdHoc protocol** description projects will need a reference to these annotations, precisely to the folder where the `org` - the annotations root folder is located.
 Since annotations are referenced as sources, in **IDEA**, you have to add them to the project in this way [Add Content Root](https://www.jetbrains.com/help/idea/content-roots.html).
--   To send completed protocol description file to the server (to generate of AdHoc protocol handler source code) and receive the result, you will need the **[AdHocAgent](https://github.com/cheblin/AdHocAgent)** utility.
+-   To send completed protocol description file to the server (to generate of **AdHoc protoco**l handler source code) and receive the result, you will need the **[AdHocAgent](https://github.com/cheblin/AdHocAgent)** utility.
 Please download the [precompiled jar](https://github.com/cheblin/AdHocAgent/tree/master/bin) or compile the utility from provided source by yourself.

-As `DSL` AdHoc protocol use java language constructions, in fact protocol description file, is a plain java file.
+As `DSL` **AdHoc protocol** use java language constructions, in fact protocol description file, is a plain java file.
 So just create **JAVA** project in your favorite IDE and add reference to [AdHoc protocol annotations](https://github.com/cheblin/AdHoc-protocol/tree/master/src/org/unirail/AdHoc)
 Create java file in your company namespace and import annotations with **import org.unirail.AdHoc.\*;**.

 Regarding naming in your protocol specification.
 You cannot use names which start/end with `_` underscore.
-Using programming keywords of any programming language that AdHoc protocol generator support are prohibited.
+Using programming keywords of any programming language that **AdHoc protocol** generator support are prohibited.
 **AdHocAgent** is checking used in protocol specification names before upload to server generator.

 In the java file, only **one** top-level class can be `public` and it name should be the same as file name.
-In AdHoc protocol treat this name as the protocol project name.
+In **AdHoc protocol** treat this name as the protocol project name.

 # Network topology

-Most, similar AdHoc protocol, solutions are a concern only on information that nodes exchange.
+Most, similar **AdHoc protocol**, solutions are a concern only on information that nodes exchange.
-AdHoc protocol specification requires to describe full network topology: nodes, channels and packs.
+**AdHoc protocol** specification requires to describe full network topology: nodes, channels and packs.

 **None public** file top-level `class` denoted the host/node/device/unit that participate in information exchange.